2bitburrito/2bitburrito/README.md

 # 👋 Hi there I’m @2bitburrito - Hugh Palmer
 - 👀 I’m interested in code, neovim, terminal environments, backend development.
-- I'm an audio engineer by day and a developer and Dad by night
+- I'm a developer, audio engineer and dad
-- 😢 Unfortunately all of my contributions are closed source at the moment.
-- 🧑‍💻 I'm actively developing an Electron App
+- - 🧑‍💻 I'm actively developing an audio metadata app in electron
-- 🌱 I’m currently learning PyQt
+- 🌱 I’m currently learning Go
 - ⚡ Fun fact: an octopus has 3 hearts and one of them stops when they swim

 <!---